 If Tarzan wasn’t finding or saving a lost city he was probably facing off against some evil cult or another.
-In Tarzan and the Leopard Woman our jungle hero must take down a group of natives who are hell bent on kicking civilization out of their neighbourhood, and despite the titles similarities it has nothing to do with the Edgar Rice Burroughs book Tarzan and the Leopard Men.
-Brenda Joyce returns for her second outing as Jane, and to say her character has taken a decided turn for the worse would be a massive understatement as she does nothing but play the dumb “damsel in distress” for much of the movie.
+In Tarzan and the Leopard Woman our jungle hero must take down a group of natives who are hell bent on kicking civilization out of their neighbourhood, as natives are want to do, and despite the titles similarities it has nothing to do with the Edgar Rice Burroughs book Tarzan and the Leopard Men.
+Brenda Joyce returns for her second outing as Jane and to say her character has taken a decided turn for the worse would be a massive understatement as she does nothing but play the dumb “damsel in distress” for much of the movie.
 She doesn’t even warrant an appearance on the poster.

 Tarzan and the Leopard Woman opens in the town of Zambezi where we see the Commissioner (Dennis Hoey) offering a promotion to local doctor Ameer Lazar (Edgar Barrier).
 Lazar is asked to take over the medical care of the territory of Bugandi, which is just now coming under British jurisdiction, but he declines the offer stating, “I have my hands full in this territory.
 I don’t like to leave a job half-finished.”